Floater (geology): Origin

 As rocks weather irregularly, water flows into the rock along the fractures, where it prevails in particular physical areas within the rock.
 Self-reinforcing weathering may follow the tenacity of unweathered or marginally weathered mother rock through a mold of detached, weathered material (i.e. corestones).
 The more resistant rock is interstratified with the less resistant lithologies.
 Sandstone and shale in sedimentary orders are typically stratified, such as in flysch settings.
 Rock decomposition can evade the more unyielding rock as the less impervious material is converted to saprolite or soil.
 Downward movement can happen due to gravitational settling, with some sabotaging by soil bioirrigation caused by burrowing animals.

 Transportation

 Tree roots have the ability to pervade the bedrock and raise the formerly unattached fragments, and therefore tree uprooting is one of the most common cause of floaters in woody settings.
 Rock pieces are upraised as part of the root mass, which settle into uproot holes or on the ground at a higher altitude.
 The frost weathering process can maneuver rock pieces above the ground, in addition to animal and human excavation.
-Rock debris can also be transported to a site and movie their way downward.
+Rock debris can also be transported to a site and move their way downward.
 Transportation of floaters in the modern era mainly occurs due to mining, construction, and landscaping activities in general.
 Rock creep can also move rock pieces that are formed by weathering of surface bedrock outcropping downslope.